kiannaquines/kiannaquines/README.md

 ###

-<p align="left">My name is Kian Jearard G. Naquines, and I'm a passionate full-stack developer from the Philippines.
+<p align="left">My name is <b>Kian Jearard G. Naquines</b>, and I'm a passionate full-stack developer from the Philippines.
 I'm deeply committed to creating innovative and impactful software solutions to solve real-world problems.
 I'm continuously learning new technologies to keep improving my skills and stay ahead in the ever-evolving tech landscape.</p>

 ###